--The Standard Operating Procedures (SOP's) is used to lay out operations consistently and repeatedly in the same repetitive manner.
+-The Standard Operating Procedures or sometimes referred to as Standard Operating Practices (SOP's) are used to lay out operations consistently and repeatedly in the same repetitive manner.
 SOP’s must be available for every task that is used in the manufacture or testing of a regulated product.
 SOP’s ensure that all processes and standard operation procedures are consistently replicated, so even when there are changes in personnel, organizations avoid inconsistencies and do not run unnecessary safety risks.

 Standard Operating Procedures or SOP's are written step-by-step procedures that quality control (QC), quality assurance (QA), and production units use in order to assure that the accuracy and precision of the original product development is maintained in the transformation from small trial and batch work to full scale production of the product.
 SOP's are an essential part of the consistent replication of the tasks that are used to produce a regulated product to a pre-approved quality specification.